Jemma Redmond: Career

 A serial entrepreneur, Redmond created a company manufacturing vending machines in 2008, before co-founding Ourobotics in January 2015, with Alanna Kelly from Galway, Ireland, and backing from SOSV.
 Kelly resigned as director in July 2015.
 Tony Herbert, entrepreneur and owner of technical optics company Irish Precision Optics, from Cork became a director of Ourobotics in August 2015 and the company moved to the optics company premises in Cork City.
 Redmond designed and marketed two bio-printers including, in 2016, a printer capable of printing human tissue, and at a much lower cost than previous bio-printers.
 Redmond's first device printed an extended finger, described by Pádraig Belton as "a gentle reply to those who had called printing organs of such complexity impossible."

 In January 2016, the company won first prize in a prestigious international competition, Silicon Valley Open Doors Europe.
 The company was also selected as part of a start-up adoption program by Google.

 Death

 Redmond died unexpectedly in August 2016.
 Her mother described it as a "tragic accident".
 She was described as a polymath, an inspiration and great friend.
-She was survived by her partner, Kay Cairns, a journalist and activist.